Learn how to prepare your budget to study in Belgium and save money as a student.

 For example, rent prices in Brussels are generally 22% higher than in the nearby student town of Leuven.
 But if you zoom in to specific neighbourhoods of Brussels, you’ll realise that prices can vary greatly within the city too.
 While you can snatch a nice room in Schaerbeek for €450, it might prove difficult to find a place for under €550 in Ixelles.

 Whether you're exploring student-friendly accommodation in Brussels, Liège, Ghent or Antwerp , pay attention to what’s included in the monthly price.
 You might have the utilities included or you have to set up utilities yourself.
-Take the time to find the best offer by using a comparison website like energyprice.be.
+Take the time to find the best offer by using a comparison websites like energyprice.be.

 Here’re the average monthly housing costs in Belgium: